slefeu/Bomberman/README.md

     * 3D graphics mixed with a 2D gameplay and procedurally generated maps.
     * A generic entity component system and game engine.

-- `Notions we had to implement and encapsulate:`
-    * ECS (entity component system)
-    * Raylib encapsulation

 For further details about the implementation of these notions, you can click [here](./documentation) to be redirected to our documentation.

 ## Usage: